-Czech Republic: Dismissal protection during sickness period - Celia Alliance
+Czech Republic: Dismissal protection during sickness period

 A new law on electronic medical certificates could prevent employees wrongly claiming dismissal protections by obtaining doctor’s certificates after an alleged ‘sick period’.